 - 16 Must-Try Types Of Yogurt For A Healthier Life 2022

 - How Long To Bake Potatoes At 400⁰F

 - 30 Different Types Of Cherries – A Comprehensive Guide 2022

 The more people fold the dough, the thinner the noodles will be.
 This excellent method came from Song Xu in 1504.

 The style of making Lamian varies from region to region.
 Lanzhou people tend to put more pressure on the strands and do the steps quickly to create uniformity.
 On the other hand, Beijing cooks prefer to do it gently.

-Apart from it, people also use Lamian noodles to make other Chinese dishes, such as Tangmian (beef soup).
+People also use Lamian noodles to make other Chinese dishes, such as Tangmian (beef soup).
 People use it to make chow mein, a very famous noodle dish.
 People use Lamian to make salads with shredded cucumber and tomato.

 Lamian also has a cultural significance.
 There are Hui ethnic families in Northwestern China who possess the Lamian restaurants in China, and they only make Halal food, which does not contain pork.